 Guest speaker, Morgan Harvey, raised concerns with growing bank erosion at multiple points along the Main Outfall Drain.
 The initial observation from the Committee, is that the volume of water discharged at the erosion points has significantly increased with recent land developments.

-Action from last meeting: Far North Waters to investigate potential causes and conduct a site inspection as soon as possible to identify potential remedies.
-Site visit planned for Thursday the 24th of February.
+Action from last meeting: FNW to investigate potential causes and conduct a site inspection as soon as possible to identify potential remedies.

 2.3 General maintenance within work programme

 Spraying